 On your arrival at the Delhi International Airport, you will be received by a Trans India Holidays representative and will be escorted to the hotel.
 He will then help you with the check in formalities.
 Your Classical India tour starts from the capital city, Delhi, an energetic city, with a unique blend of the ancient and the contemporary era.
 Delhi has two visible parts: New Delhi, the city created by the British in 1911 as the Imperial capital of India and Old Delhi considered as the Muslim capital of India between the 17th and the 19th century.
 There are atleast eight cities on the location of the modern Delhi, among which Indraprastha is one of the first recognised settlement, highlighted in the epic Mahabharata over 3000 years ago.
 Nevertheless, Delhi has always been one of the major cities in the northern region of the subcontinent.

 After breakfast, you will be picked up from your hotel and taken for a guided sightseeing tour of Old & New Delhi.
 Tour includes visits to the following places of interest: Red Fort: The name Red Fort is taken from a Hindi word Lal, which means red owing to the red sandstone and Quila which means fort.
-Set along the Yamuna River, the octet shaped fortress is surrounded by a wall of about 2.4 kms in perimeter.
+Set along the Yamuna River, the octet shaped fortress is surrounded by a wall of about 2.4 kms in the perimeter.
 In 1638, Shah Jahan started building this huge fort and it took 10 years to complete.
-The fort has a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water- cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
-Red fort has two hallways: a) The Delhi gate and b) The Lahori gate, and both this gates face the renowned Chandni Chowk.
+The fort has a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water-cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
+Red fort has two hallways: a) The Delhi gate and b) The Lahori gate, and both these gates face the renowned Chandni Chowk.
 Jama Masjid: Set in the Old Delhi also known as Shahjahanabad, Jama Masjid is one of the country’s major mosques where hundreds and thousands of Muslims offer their prayers.
 The architectural extravaganza was built by Shah Jahan in 1658.
 The wonders of construction are seen in the long stretches of stairs and the hefty courtyard of the Jama Masjid.
-Chandni Chowk (Silver Street): Well-known for its flamboyant streets that have earned the reputation of being the famous shopping spots of Old Delhi, Chandni Chowk is the country’s best known extensive market for textiles, electronic goods and watches.
+Chandni Chowk (Silver Street): Well-known for its flamboyant streets that have earned the reputation of being the famous shopping spots of Old Delhi, Chandni Chowk is the country’s best known extensive market for textiles, electronic goods, and watches.
 Entire Chandni Chowk was designed by Jahanara Begum, Shah Jahan’s beloved daughter and was then populated by the well-to-do families of that time.
-The famous Paranthawale Gali, known for its mouthwatering paranthas is also positioned in Chandni Chowk.
+The famous Parantha wale Gali, known for its mouthwatering paranthas is also positioned in Chandni Chowk.
 The famous gold market, Dariba Kalan is also situated here.
-Raj Ghat : An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated followed by his assassination in 1948.
+Raj Ghat: An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated followed by his assassination in 1948.
 A dedicatory ritual takes place each Friday, in his memory.
-Birla Mandir: Birla Mandir is a major prayer site and comprises of idols of numerous divinities.
-It is situated close to Connaught Place.
-Birla Mandir was constructed in 1938, by an industrial Raja Baldev Birla.
-India Gate: India Gate is a free standing, 42 metre high arch.
+India Gate: India Gate is a free-standing, 42-metre high arch.
 It was built in 1931 and was formerly called the All India War Memorial in the memory of the 90,000 soldiers of the Indian Army who died in World War I. The names of the warriors are engraved all along the walls of the arch.
 The eternal flame was lit here to honor the Amar Jawan (Immortal Soldier), in 1971.
 Rashtrapati Bhavan (President’s House): Rashtrapati Bhavan is the authorized residence of the President of the country.
-It was designed by Lutyens, and was the official residence of the Viceroy when the British ruled India.
+It was designed by Lutyens and was the official residence of the Viceroy when the British ruled India.
 Humayun’s Tomb: Nine years after the death of Humayun, Haji Begum (widow of Humayun) built this tomb in 1565-66 in his memory.
 Qutub Minar: This outstanding building in the Southern part of the capital was built by the Muslim King; Qutab–ud–din Aibak in 1199 A.D.
 The Minar (tower) is 72.5 meters tall and its base is a mosque.
-Bahai’s Temple: It is a very new architectural marvel of the Bahai cult.
-This temple is visible from quite a lot of spots in South Delhi.
-This temple is moulded in the shape of a lotus and has precisely been given the name.
 Overnight stay in Delhi.

 You will be met by one of our representatives who will assist you with the check-out formalities.
 You will then start your trail to Agra, the next stop on your Golden Triangle tour package.
 The drive from Delhi to Agra will be via the new Express way, one of India’s finest highways.
 Agra is situated on the bank of Yamuna River.
 It is the dwelling place to India’s famous monument, the Taj Mahal.
 Agra was the capital of Mughal Empire in the 16th & 17th centuries.
 On your arrival at the hotel in Agra, you will again be met by our representative and will be assisted with check in formalities.
 Later in the afternoon, the tour guide will pick you up for the guided sightseeing trip of Taj Mahal and the Agra Fort.
 Taj Mahal: Emperor Shah Jahan constructed the Taj Mahal in the memory of his wife Mumtaj Mahal who died during the birth of their child in 1631.
 The construction of this famous monument is said to have taken 22 years, starting from 1631.Over 20,000 artisans were working day and night for the construction of this landmark.
 Craftspersons and whizzes were brought from France and Italy.
 And the chief architect was from Iran.
 The visit to the Taj Mahal, will long be remembered by you as the highlight of your Golden Triangle Tour.
 Agra Fort: Emperor Akbar started the construction of this huge red sandstone Agra Fort on the bank of Yamuna River in 1565.
 It was mainly constructed for the soldiers until his grandson, Shah Jahan, added more opulent accommodations.
 There are a number of attractive buildings within its porches such as Samman Burj, where Shah Jahan was imprisoned by his son, Moti Masjid, a white marble mosque, Diwan–e–Am, Diwan–e–Khas, Jahangir’s Palace, Khaas Mahal and Shish Mahal.
 Overnight stay in Agra.